applanga/applanga-cli/README.md

 ## Configuration

 By default, the configuration file (`.applanga.json`) gets read from the current folder.
 It is however also possible to set an additional path to check for with the environment variable `APPLANGA_CONFIG`.
 If set it checks additionally also in its location.
 Additionally. can the configuration file be located in the home folder set in the environment variable `HOME` under Linux/Mac and `HomePath` under Windows.
+If you do not want to have your `access_token` token stored in the config and commited to your scm you can remove it from the config and instead provide it as environment variable called `APPLANGA_ACCESS_TOKEN`.

 ### Project Structure